 ON BEHALF OF YOURSELF AND YOUR HEIRS AND PERSONAL REPRESENTATIVES, YOU RELEASE, HOLD HARMLESS, INDEMNIFY, AND COVENANT NOT TO SUE THE STATE OF NORTH CAROLINA; THE UNIVERSITY PARTIES; AND NCSU’S BOARD OF TRUSTEES, EMPLOYEES AND ANY AGENTS FROM AND AGAINST ANY AND ALL LIABILITY FOR HARM, INJURY, DAMAGE, CLAIMS, DEMANDS, ACTIONS, CAUSES OF ACTION AND EXPENSES OF ANY KIND THAT MAY ARISE, DIRECTLY OR INDIRECTLY, FROM YOUR USE OF MAE MEETUP AND/OR PARTICIPATION IN AN EVENT.

 Better sleep, Heightened Awareness, More Energy, Reduced Stress, Better Physical Health.
+These are just a few of the benefits you may receive from increasing your activity level.

 How does it work?